SWAN-community/swan-demo-go/README.md

    cd swan-demo-go
    ```

-2. Get dependencies:
-    * **Linux**: Run `./dep.sh` in a terminal.
-    * **Windows**: Run `.\dep.ps1` in Powershell.

-3. Build the swan-demo server - if using VSCode then skip this step:
+2. Build the swan-demo server - if using VSCode then skip this step:
     * **Linux**: Run `./build.sh` in a terminal.
     * **Windows**: Run `go build -o .\application.exe .\src\server.go`

-4. Configure hosts file, when running locally the demo requires that a lot of
+3. Configure hosts file, when running locally the demo requires that a lot of
    host names be redirected to localhost - the following scripts will append
    the contents of `hosts-sample` to your hosts file.
 Please review these
    scripts before executing or update your hosts file manually.